Should You Study Music With A Teacher or Should You "Wing" It On You Own?

 How Long Have You Been Teaching?

-A teacher's experience, as any job experience, is obtained over time.
+A teacher's experience, as with any job experience, is obtained over time.
 As well as the number of students they have and have taught.
-A private music teacher gains knowledge and experience — on the job -.
-It's not in a how-to book, in a college course —which I've never even heard of such a course for private teaching anyway.
-A teacher learns by actually doing — at a minimum — 3 to 5 years of teaching experience and not 5 to 10 students a week, more like 20 to 30 or more students a week.
+A private music teacher gains knowledge and experience on the job.
+It's not in a how-to book or in a college course — which I've never even heard of for private teaching anyway.
+A teacher learns by actually doing — at a minimum—3 to 5 years of teaching experience and not 5 to 10 students a week, more like 20 to 30 or more students a week.
 The more students a teacher teaches every week, the more experience they gain.
-Personally, I continually refine, research, and polish my teach skills and have maintained 40 to 60 students a week or more depending on the time of year.
-An excellent guideline is to find a teacher where their majority of the income comes from teaching — not performing.
-Maintaining a consistent private teaching practice shows a level of commitment to teaching and not that it's a sideline.
-There are ways to make a living with music and the music business beyond performing.
+Personally, I continually refine, research, and polish my teaching skills and have maintained 40 to 60 students a week or more, depending on the time of year.
+An excellent guideline is to find a teacher where the majority of the income comes from teaching, not performing.
+Maintaining a consistent private teaching practice shows a level of commitment to teaching, not that it's a sideline.
+There are multiple ways to make a living with music and the music business beyond performing.

 Are the Lessons Private or Group?

 You'll make the best progress with private one-on-one lessons and coaching.
-These private lessons can be in-person or with the Internet via video services like Skype, Zoom, or a correspondence lesson program using email.
+These private lessons can be in-person or via the Internet via video services like Skype, Zoom, Apple FaceTime, or a correspondence lesson program using email.
 Unless you're a total beginner and merely looking for an overview or just shopping, stay away from group lessons.
+However, group lessons, workshops, and seminars are a great way to supplement your private teaching.

 What Styles of Music Does a Teacher Teach?

-Be sure to ask this question before a prospective teacher asks what styles of music you would like to play.
+Be sure to ask this question before a prospective teacher asks what styles of music you would like to perform.

-Note: — You don't have to study with only one teacher at a time.
+NOTE: You do not have to study with only one teacher at a time.
 A good teacher would not be offended if you studied with other teachers at the same time.

 Cost?